eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/knowledge-agent.md

 you still have options:

 - Have a look at the [Agents KIT](../../knowledge-agents/adoption-view/intro), maybe there is already something regarding testing.
-- Do research at your operating company's website or contact them.
+- Search at your operating company's website or contact them.
 - Build up your own test environment.
 As a basis, you could use the official Tractus-X [MXD test environment on GitHub ![(external link)](../assets/external-link.svg)](https://github.com/eclipse-tractusx/tutorial-resources).
 Unfortunately, the Knowledge Agent components are not included into the MXD deployment scripts until release of the current KIT version.